nv-morpheus/Morpheus/docs/source/developer_guide/guides/6_digital_fingerprinting_reference.md

 | `model_name_formatter` | `str` | Format string to control the name of models fetched from MLflow.
 Currently available field names are: `user_id` and `user_md5` which is an md5 hexadecimal digest as returned by [`hash.hexdigest`](https://docs.python.org/3.10/library/hashlib.html?highlight=hexdigest#hashlib.hash.hexdigest). |

 #### Filter Detection Stage (`FilterDetectionsStage`)
-This stage filters the output from the inference stage for any anomalous messages.
+The {py:obj}`~morpheus.stages.postprocess.filter_detections_stage.FilterDetectionsStage` stage filters the output from the inference stage for any anomalous messages.
 Logs which exceed the specified Z-Score will be passed onto the next stage.
 All remaining logs which are below the threshold will be dropped.
 For the purposes of the DFP pipeline, this stage is configured to use the `mean_abs_z` column of the DataFrame as the filter criteria.

 | Name | Type | Default | Description |
 | --- | --- | --- | :-- |